databricks/spark-training/strata_2013/index.md

 </div>

 ## Running the program
 Before we implement the K-Means algorithm, here is quick reminder on how you can run the program at any point during this exercise.
-Save `WikipediaKMeans.scala` and hthen run the following command from the `/root/kmeans` directory.
+Save `WikipediaKMeans.scala` and then run the following command from the `/root/kmeans` directory.

 ~~~
 sbt/sbt package run